-To answer this question, the ratios of total evaluations in singleclient and multi-client runs are plotted in Figure 4 for representative cases in each benchmark.
-A ratio of 1.0 means that the speedup is perfectly efficient, e.g. a run distributed over two clients converges twice as fast as a run on a single client.
+To answer this question, the ratios of total evaluations in single-client and multi-client runs are plotted in Figure 4.3 for representative cases in each benchmark.
+A ratio of 1.0 means that the speedup is perfectly efficient, e.g. a run distributed over two clients converge twice as fast as a run on a single client.
 A ratio above one means that the threads provide additional information that the distribution algorithm can utilize to speed up the search even more.

-A summary of these results is given below, and the comprehensive set of plots is included in Appendix A.2.
+A summary of these results is given below, and the comprehensive set of plots is included in Section 4.5.2.

+4.4.1 AllOnes

-4.4.1 AllOnes.
-Figure 4(a) shows the improvement ratios in AllOnes when the runs are distributed over eight clients.
-When N is small, there is a non-negligible chance that some of the clients have high-fitness individuals in their initial population, resulting in the high ratios up to N = 8.
-With larger N, the ratios are close to one,
+Figure 4.3(a) shows the improvement ratios in AllOnes when the runs are distributed over eight clients.
+When N is small, there is a non-negligible chance that some clients have high-fitness individuals in their initial population, resulting in high ratios up to N=8.
+With larger N, the ratios are close to one, suggesting that the distribution is efficient, and both the baseline and BLADE benefit from it equally.
+Similar results were obtained in the two and four-client cases.